 Smoke Detector Installation & Repair in Phoenix

-As Phoenix electricians and smoke detector installers, our number one priority at Mister Sparky is keeping you and your family safe.
-We provide safety inspections which include the testing of smoke detectors and the installation of smoke detectors.
-So if you are in need of smoke detectors or would like one of our highly skilled technicians to perform a safety inspection in your Arizona home, do not wait; book an appointment today!
+As Phoenix electricians and co/smoke detector installers, our number one priority at Super Electric is keeping you and your family safe.
+We provide safety checks which include the testing of smoke detectors and the installation of smoke detectors.
+So if you are in need of smoke detectors or would like one of our highly skilled technicians to perform a safety check in your Arizona home, do not wait; book an appointment today!

 Ionization detectors have a chamber which consists of two plates separated by a little less than a centimeter.
 The battery applies a voltage to the plates, charging one plate positive and the other plate negative.
 When smoke enters the main chamber, the smoke particles attach to the ions and neutralize them, so they will not reach the plate.
 The drop in current between the plates triggers the alarm.